Southern bald ibis: Description

 The southern bald ibis (Geronticus calvus) is an uncommon bird endemic to the highlands of the southern African region.
 In South Africa, the species' total breeding population was estimated around 4,600 birds.
-As of 2020s, the total population is estimated between 6,500 and 8,000, with the breeding population between 1,600 and 2,000 birds.
+As of 2024, the total population lower bound is estimated between 7,000 and 8,000.
 However, little is known about the biology of this species.

 Its plumage is dark green with iridescent streaks of green, violet and bronze.
 The neck displays long feathers that are a blue-green shade.
 As adults, its shoulders display shades of copper.
 However, as juveniles, the plumage is predominantly a dull grey color.
 The bird's Latin name, Geronticus calvus, is translated as "bald, old man", referring to the bird's featherless, wrinkled head and face.
 The head is the key feature in recognizing this species due to the evident bare whitish skin.
 On the top of the head, there is a red dome-shaped crown.
 The bills of these birds are down-curved and red, along with their legs.
 Similarly, their eyes are also colored an orange-red shade.